 We walked back toward the Chateau Laurier and looked down on the canal from there.
 There was a bridge that I’m still not 100% sure I was supposed to climb out on, but there were tons of footprints in the snow leading up to it and going across, so I went for it.
 It was a little wobbly and slippery, but there were guardrails and I didn’t feel unsafe.
 My boyfriend chose not to join me though.

-That concluded our Ottawa adventures and we hopped back in the car and headed out to our hotel in Nepean, the city where my hockey idol Steve Yzerman grew up.
+Once our historic adventures in Ottawa ended, we hopped back in the car and headed out to our hotel in Nepean, the city where my hockey idol Steve Yzerman grew up.
 The location was coincidental and chosen only for proximity to the Canadian Tire Centre, but I was pretty excited about it.

 Parking at the arena was a horrific mess.
 I’m sure repeat visitors have the routine down, but the signage was terrible and we spent almost 40 minutes sitting in traffic, passing by full lots expecting to find other places to park only to discover that there was nowhere to make a left turn or a U-turn beyond that, getting back on the highway to circle around the arena and try again.
 We barely made it for puckdrop, but once we were in our seats, all of the frustration was forgotten.

-We grabbed poutine from Smoke’s Poutinerie, a Canadian chain that I believe is opening its first Midwestern locations in the metro-Detroit area soon (!).
+We grabbed poutine from Smoke’s Poutinerie, a Canadian chain that I is opening its first Midwestern locations in the metro-Detroit area soon (!).
 We each ordered our own, but easily could’ve shared an order.
 Even my 6’4” boyfriend who usually eats twice as much as I do barely made a dent in his.
 I got the bacon cheeseburger flavor and it was delicious.
+I fundamentally don’t understand why poutine hasn’t become more popular in the US, as it’s exactly the kind of diet devastation that we Americans love.

 After the game, we headed back to the hotel and crashed so we could get up early the next morning.
 The 8-hour drive wasn’t fun, but we broke it up with a couple roadside stops and dinner in the Toronto suburbs.
 And I won a free drink from Tim Horton’s Roll Up the Rim promo!
-All in all, a great weekend.
+All in all, we had a great winter weekend in Ottawa.